t0lta/two-brothers-and-a-centaur/src/site/notes/2.Session Journals/Entry Inside Hooke Castle.md

-[[2.Mechanics/Minor NPCs/Lady Chanticleer\|Lady Chanticleer]] gifted the party one death ward, a scroll of death ward, and a scroll of minor hallow was led to the [[1.The World/Marseau/The Centuar's Silver\|The Centuar's Silver]], dogs barked, attracted the Walking Statue of Marseau threw a rock 200 ft with no issue, balt and Gus escaped into the Ethereal Plane Wand of Smiles DC increased to 14, Gus received the [[Adamantine Wall Smasher\|Adamantine Wall Smasher]]
+[[2.Mechanics/Minor NPCs/Lady Chanticleer\|Lady Chanticleer]] gifted the party one death ward, a scroll of death ward, and a scroll of minor hallow was led to the [[1.The World/Marseau/The Centuar's Silver\|The Centuar's Silver]], dogs barked, attracted the Walking Statue of Marseau threw a rock 200 ft with no issue, balt and Gus escaped into the Ethereal Plane Wand of Smiles DC increased to 14, Gus received the [[2.Mechanics/Items/Adamantine Wall Smasher\|Adamantine Wall Smasher]]
 	Balt reinforced a Scimitar +1 with two adamantine hits Entered the sewer, encountered a Comet Worm balt was eaten twice, cut himself out of it for the final blow